-In August 2009, the City of Missoula adopted a Complete Streets Resolution to increase the usability of all streets for all modes of travel.
+In 2016, the City of Missoula adopted an updated Complete Streets Policy via Resolution 8098 to increase the usability of all streets for all modes of travel.
 Sidewalks are an important component of this plan, contributing to safe pedestrian travel.
 The Draft Master Sidewalk Plan establishes a strategy for the systematic completion, repair and upgrade of the city sidewalk system.

 Walking means fewer cars on the road, less air pollution, and provides healthy exercise.
 To keep our neighbors walking year-round, sidewalk maintenance is essential.